All Sabbatical Leave policy and procedures as outlined on this page have been reviewed and approved for FY2017.

 - The Sabbatical Leave Subcommittee shall convene for a minimum of two times after analyzing the applications.
 The first meeting shall be for discussion and the second meeting shall be for tabulation of the evaluation points.
 After thorough deliberations during which all applications are reviewed in detail, the chair shall send forward to the President a ranked list of applicants for sabbatical leave.
 Applications that do not meet the committee's minimum standards will not be ranked and forwarded.

-- The President or his/her designee shall award sabbaticals based on the Sabbatical Leave Subcommittee's rankings and in consultation with Vice Presidents, deans and department chairs to ensure the academic integrity of all TMCC programs.
+- The President or their designee shall award sabbaticals based on the Sabbatical Leave Subcommittee's rankings and in consultation with Vice Presidents, deans and department chairs to ensure the academic integrity of all TMCC programs.

 Sabbatical Leave Scoring Criteria